rtrelease/Jetson-Symbolics-Neuromorphics/WhyRobotBrains.md

 But beyond the historical decadal waves of interest in symbolic and connectionist artificial intelligence research and development, the current connectionist AI wave seems more like a variation of the 'dotcom bubble' theme.

-**And if you need more concise critical specifics than some pop-tech media pundits are currently shouting, check out what an Open Source GPT model running on my AGX Orin has to say about the situation:**
+**And if you need more concise critical specifics than some pop-tech media pundits are currently shouting, check out what an Open Source GPT model running on my *workhorse* AGX Orin has to say about the situation:**
 <img width="1488" height="2266" alt="image" src="https://github.com/user-attachments/assets/5892bf85-f67d-4038-b6b6-aece56fe839a" />

 To provide a human perspective on the current major facts, AI is starting to work hard for many public and private sector commerical organizations, and it will continue to grow and evolve.
 One might expect a down-throttling *correction*, if not a *bursting bubble* in AI businesses that continue to *burn* through investment capital without sufficient real product and services earnings *taking off* into growing profits.